[[folder: Fridge Brilliance ]]

 ** There's a difference between being forgetful and being irresponsible.
-Also, YOU come up with a way to tell an old man that he's not fit for the duties he's been performing all his life without a really solid reason.
+Also, ''you'' come up with a way to tell an old man that he's not fit for the duties he's been performing faithfully and flawlessly all his life without a really solid reason.

 *** Also keep in mind that Billy was apparently one of the founding owners of the business.
 Trying to tell a guy he's too incompetent to run the business he helped start, especially a family member, would probably be a little difficult.
 Although still, you could hope that George talked to Billy afterward about retirement.

 ** That may be for the better, since Pottersville Mrs. Bailey mentions that after the Building and Loan went out of business, Uncle Billy was put in a mental hospital.
 Whether that's because he's too loopy to be out on his own or because he just didn't know what else to do with himself is probably up for debate.

 *** I always imagined that Uncle Billy simply couldn't handle that his business went belly up, had a nervous breakdown, and was hauled off to the funny farm in a straitjacket.

 *** Also, Billy was seen to drink now and then.
 He got sloshed at Harry's party and had a nip from a flask in the "run on the bank" sequence -- seeming to use it as self-medication for anxiety.
 My guess is that he wasn't an alcoholic, but might have become one, or at least hit the bottle more heavily after the B&L failed, a routine reason to have someone committed back then.